Satisfactory Academic Progress (SAP)

 Remedial and Repeated Coursework

 Federal regulations allow students to receive financial aid for up to 30 credit hours of remedial coursework.
 Remedial coursework taken in excess of this limitation must be excluded from the student’s financial aid enrollment status.
+Federal regulations for finacial aid permit students to retake any coursework within the program, provided it doesn't involve repeating a previously passed course more than once or retaking a previously passed course due to failing other coursework.

 Repeating coursework can affect a student’s satisfactory academic progress status in the following manner: